ERG Impact Awards

 ERG Leadership

-A candidate for the ERG Leadership Award is an individual whose resilience and determination has led to the creation, success and/or turnaround of their ERG.
-Examples of exemplary leadership include, but are not limited to, a deep understanding of the organization’s DEI and business goals; the ability to forge partnerships with other ERGs, business leaders and external organizations to create meaningful impact and the ability to influence multiple aspects of the company’s culture, business, and the community.
+A candidate for the ERG Leadership Award is an individual whose resilience and determination have led to the creation, success and/or turn-around of their ERG.
+Examples of exemplary leadership include, but are not limited to, a deep understanding of the organization’s DEI and business goals; the skills to forge partnerships with other ERGs, business leaders, and external organizations to create meaningful impact; and the ability to influence multiple aspects of the company’s culture, business, and the community.

 We look forward to reading your submissions!